scandiweb/satoshi-hyva/README.md

   ->render()
 ```

-## TODO
+## Features to implement

-- Implement logic in the product listing page to automatically switch between list and grid view modes based on predefined conditions.
+### PLP

+1. Add an option to switch between grid and list layout